RODI-099/up-zero/SETUP_INSTRUCTIONS.md

 **IMPORTANT**: After running the migration:

 1. **Sign up a NEW user first** - Don't try to log in with existing credentials
-2. Go to your application and click "Sign Up"
+2. Go to your application and click "Sign Up" (회원가입)
 3. Create a new account with email and password
 4. After successful signup, try logging in with those same credentials